-- 8.25 Most current transfers, whether in cash or in kind, can take place between resident and non-resident institutional units as well as between resident units.
+- 9.26 Most current transfers, whether in cash or in kind, can take place between resident and non-resident institutional units as well as between resident units.
 Gross or net national disposable income may be derived from gross or net national income by: - a.
-Adding all current transfers in cash or in kind receivable by resident institutional units from nonresident units; and - b.
-Subtracting all current transfers in cash or in kind payable by resident institutional units to non-resident units - 8.26 Among the more important current transfers taking place between residents and non-residents are the following: - a.
-Social contributions and/or benefits; - b.
-Payments of current taxes on income or wealth; - c.
+Adding all current transfers in cash or in kind receivable by resident institutional units from non-resident units; and - b.
+Subtracting all current transfers in cash or in kind payable by resident institutional units to non-resident units. - 9.27 Among the more important current transfers taking place between residents and non-residents are the following: - a.
+Social contributions or benefits; - b.
+Current taxes on income or wealth; - c.
 Non-life insurance premiums and claims; - d.
-Current international cooperation: i.e., current transfers between different governments, such as transfers under aid programmes intended to sustain the consumption levels of populations affected by war or natural disasters such as droughts, floods or earthquakes; - e.
-Remittances between resident and non-resident households. - 8.27 The net disposable income of a country is a better measure than its net national income (NNI) for purposes of analysing its consumption possibilities.
+Current international cooperation; that is, current transfers between different governments, such as transfers under aid programmes intended to sustain the consumption levels of populations affected by war or natural disasters such as droughts, floods or earthquakes; - e.
+Remittances between resident and non-resident households. - 9.28 The net disposable income of a country is a better measure than its net national income (NNI) for purposes of analysing its consumption possibilities.